 In some cases, an internal Revenue Code section or a U.S. treaty provision will exempt payments to a nonresident alien from wages.
 These payments are not subject to regular income tax withholding.
 Form W-2 is not required in these cases.
 Instead, the payments are subject to withholding at a flat 30% or lower treaty rate, unless exempt from tax because of a Code or U.S. tax treaty provision.

 Report these payments and any withheld tax on Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding.
 Form 1042-S is sent to the IRS with Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons.
-You have to make deposits of the withheld income tax, using Form 8109, Federal Tax Deposit Coupon
+You have to make deposits of the withheld income tax, using the Electronic Federal Tax Payment System (EFTPS).

 If You Have Established U.S. Residence